sakirm-icpl/WDAC-Enterprise-Security/README.md

 6. Deploy [enforce mode](scripts/convert_to_enforce_mode.ps1) policy on target machines
 7. Use [rollback procedures](docs/Rollback_Instructions.md) as needed

+## Quick Start

+For the fastest path to implementation, see our [Quick Start Guide](QUICK_START.md) which provides minimal steps to deploy basic WDAC policies.

 ## Prerequisites

 - Windows 10/11 Pro, Enterprise, or Education (version 1903 or later)